omarkohl/rationality-freiburg.de/website/archetypes/events.md

 You are worried you have nothing to contribute?
 No worries!
 Everyone is welcome!

-We will decide on using German or English as the main language depending on the people who turn up.
-Just come, we will figure it out!
+There always is a mix of German and English speakers and we configure the discussion rounds so that everyone feels comfortable participating.
+The primary language is English.

-This meetup will be hosted by X.
+This meetup will be hosted by TODO.

 There will be snacks and drinks.